 Historically Comorian was written with a version of the Arabic script, which is still used.
-The Latin alphabet was adopted to write the language after Comoros was colonised by the France in the 19th century.
-A modified version of the Latin orthography introduced in colonial times is now in use, however more people use the Arabic script and the Latin alphabet.
+The Latin alphabet was adopted to write the language after Comoros was colonised by France in the 19th century.
+The Latin alphabet introduced in colonial times was modified, and the modified version is still used, however these days more people use the Arabic script and the Latin alphabet.

 ح, ع and ق are only used in words borrowed from Arabic

 Ha mwakinisho ukaya ho ukubali ye sheo shaho wo ubinadamu piya pvamwedja ne ze haki za wadjibu zaho usawa, zahao, uwo ndo mshindzi waho uhuria, no mlidzanyiso haki, ne amani yahe duniya kamili.

 All human beings are born free and equal in dignity and rights.
 They are

 endowed with reason and conscience and should act towards one another in

 a spirit of brotherhood.

 (Article 1 of the Universal Declaration of Human Rights)